 Seed Oil.
 Not as popular as other types of oils, orange seed oil can also be used in cooking.

 Vitamin supplements do not provide as much protective benefits as drinking a glass of orange juice.

 Liquid extract.
-This non-alcoholic, concentrated solution is obtained from the peel of sweet oranges and it has been traditionally used for relieving indigestion and nausea, but it also possess antimicrobial properties that are currently used to treat fungal infections and other skin problems.
+This non-alcoholic, concentrated solution is obtained from the peel of sweet oranges.
+It has been traditionally used for relieving indigestion and nausea, but it also possesses antimicrobial properties that are currently used to treat fungal infections and other skin problems.

 Capsules.
-Sweet oranges are rich in vitamin C (ascorbic acid), which is isolated and consumed as a daily supplement, in standardized doses due to its anti-inflammatory, antioxidant, and immune boosting properties.
+Sweet oranges are rich in vitamin C (ascorbic acid), which is isolated and consumed as a daily supplement in standardized doses for to its anti-inflammatory, antioxidant, and immune boosting properties.